Portable AC + Fridge Generator Guide

 10,000 BTU Portable AC + Fridge + Router

-This is where a 4,500W-class inverter generator becomes the practical recommendation.
-It gives enough margin for AC surge, refrigerator cycling, Wi-Fi, lights, and phone charging.
+This is the strongest fit for a 4,500W-class inverter generator.
+It gives more margin for AC surge, refrigerator cycling, Wi-Fi, lights and phone charging.

 12,000-14,000 BTU AC + Fridge + Freezer

-This load can push beyond a simple 4,500W setup, especially if compressor loads overlap.
-Consider a higher-capacity inverter generator such as the 6800PD/PT series.
+This setup can push beyond a simple 4,500W plan if compressor loads overlap.
+Consider a higher-capacity inverter generator when you add a freezer or more home backup loads.

 How to Calculate Portable AC + Refrigerator Generator Size

-Running watts of all active devices + largest starting surge + safety margin
+Running watts of active devices + largest starting surge + margin

 Avoid this mistake: Do not add only running watts.
 A generator that looks large enough on running watts can still trip when the AC or refrigerator compressor starts.